6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 One of the coolest things about visiting Cappadocia is the unique opportunity to stay in a cave hotel.

-Converted from original homes carved into the soft volcanic rock, enterprising hoteliers have made the cave hotel experience one of Cappadocia’s top attractions.
+Converted from original homes carved into soft volcanic rock, enterprising hoteliers have made the cave hotel experience one of Cappadocia’s top attractions.

 Options range from budget to luxury but no matter how much you spend, the experience is priceless.

 Of course, if driving in a foreign country is not your idea of a good time, there are LOTS of tour options to help you explore the best of Cappadocia’s rock sites.
-Here are just a few:

 By 11:00am, with map in hand and my own wheels for the day, I set off to begin my self-guided tour of this incredibly unique corner of the world!